Why America signed the ANZUS and SEATO agreements with Australia and other countries

 So, it was the countries of Australia and New Zealand that initially proposed the idea of an ANZUS Treaty to the United States.

 Despite being initially reluctant, America eventually agreed to it.
-As a result, the ANZUS Treaty was finally signed in San Francisco on 1 September 1951 and officially came into effect on 29 April 1952.
+As a result, the ANZUS Treaty was signed in San Francisco on 1 September 1951 and officially came into effect on 29 April 1952.

 The creation of the ANZUS agreement was a significant event in Australian history, as it was the first time the country had formed a political alliance that did not involve Britain.

 However, the exact requirements of the treaty were somewhat vague.
-Rather than explicitly stating that the countries were committed to providing military aid to each other, it simply stated that each member nation has to "consult together whenever in the opinion of any of them the territorial integrity, political independence, or security of any of the Parties is threatened in the Pacific" and to "act to meet the common danger in accordance with its constitutional processes".
+Rather than explicitly stating that the countries were committed to providing military aid to each other, it simply stated that each member nation had to "consult together whenever in the opinion of any of them the territorial integrity, political independence, or security of any of the Parties is threatened in the Pacific" and to "act to meet the common danger in accordance with its constitutional processes".

 Interestingly, since its creation in 1951, the ANZUS Treaty has only been officially invoked once by any of the member countries.